pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 The _default_ we're used to (draw from the center)

 `ellipseMode(CORNER);`
-Specify the top-left 'corner' of the ellipse
+Specify the top-left 'corner' of the ellipse, then the width and height

 `ellipseMode(CORNERS);`
-Specity the top-left and bottom-right 'corners' of the ellipse
+Specify the top-left and bottom-right 'corners' of the ellipse

 ---

 ## Pop-quiz, hotshots!

-- Why does `ellipse(0,0,50,50)` look the same with both `CORNERS` and `CORNER`?
+- Why does `rect(0,0,50,50)` look the same with both `rectMode(CORNERS)` and `rectMode(CORNER)`?

 - How can we draw a rectangle in the center of the canvas?